ZAMetzger/workshop/blumenstock.md

 # Responsee to Joshua Stock's article
-#### Zoe Metzger
+### Zoe Metzger

-What is the promise of data science as it relates to human development?
+#### What is the promise of data science as it relates to human development?
+Data science can potentially give more accurate data about people, civilzations, and populations.